alykoshin/inline-install/README.md

 # inline-install

 Inline Installation helper (prompt user and install) for Chrome Web Store Extensions.
 Intended to be used with Browserify.

 !!!
 Currently there is no check if the extension is already installed.
 This check must be done outside of extension before call to `execute()`.

 This package allows to:
+- check if the extension is already installed (requires some changes to the extension)
 - ask the user for the extension installation (user action is required to allow the installation)
 - add \<link\> element for the extension to document \<head\> (required for the installation)
 - trigger Chrome extension installation from Chrome Web Store.

-In order to enable Inline Install for the extension, please refer to the link 'Using Inline Installation' in '[More Info](https://github.com/alykoshin/inline-install#more-info)' section.
-- Inline install option must be enabled for your extension
-- Your site must be on the list of verified sites for this extension

-For more info on configuring Inline Install for Chrome extensions please refer to the link 'Using Inline Installation' in 'More Info' section (
+Compatibility note

 !!!
 This package adds `InlineInstall` to global browser namespace `window`.
 This is temporarily solution for backward compatibility with WRTC package.

 If you have different needs regarding the functionality, please add a [feature request](https://github.com/alykoshin/inline-install/issues).